 Use the icons across the bottom of Media Player to change your media source (for example, FM, Streaming, or a Bluetooth-connected device).
+Customize your preferred media sources by going to Media Player > Settings > Sources and hide sources that you do not use.
 Use the tabs on the left to narrow down the type of content you want to browse through-the associated content displays on the right.
 For Radio, you can browse through Favorite Stations or you can touch Direct Tune to enter the frequency of a specific channel.
 For Streaming, you can browse through Favorites, Top Stations, DJ Series, and Genres.